linuxserver/docker-quassel-web/README.md

 &nbsp;
 ## Application Setup

-By default this container webui will be available on `http://$SERVER_IP:64080` if `HTTPS` is set to `false` or `https://$SERVER_IP:64443` if `HTTPS` is set to `true`.
+By default this container webui will be available on `http://$SERVER_IP:64080`.
 To setup this container you can either use the envrionment variables we recommend or manually setup the configuration file by leaving out the `QUASSEL_CORE` environment variable among others.
 The configuration file using this method can be found at:
 ```
 /config/settings-user.js